Microservices Best Practices For Leaders and Coders

 Real-World Scenario – A Video Streaming Application

-Consider a well-known video streaming service that provides a huge selection of films and TV series to millions of consumers across the globe.
+Consider a well-known video streaming service that provides millions of consumers across the globe with a huge selection of films and TV series.
 User authentication, content recommendations, video playback, and payment processing are just a few of the essential parts of this service.

 These components are tightly connected within a single codebase in the traditional monolithic approach, creating challenges with updates and scalability.
 The application can be changed if someone wants to address these restrictions and take advantage of a Microservices Architecture.

 Each Microservice in this new paradigm is responsible for a particular task, such as user authentication, content suggestion, or payment processing.
-Significant benefits, such as improved scalability, fault tolerance, and quicker development cycles, are promised with this change.
+This change promises significant benefits, such as improved scalability, fault tolerance, and quicker development cycles.

 Now, let’s explore each of the Microservices Best Practices and how they may be used to enhance this Video Streaming Application for a seamless user experience and quick software development.